OGBASH03/js_quiz_challenge/README.md

-# Web APIs: Code Quiz
+# JAVA

 ## Description

-Building a timed coding quiz with multiple-choice questions by utilizing dynamic HTML and CSS powered by JavaScript.
+This repository contains a simple quiz application built with Python.
+The app asks the user multiple-choice questions and gives feedback on whether the answer is correct or incorrect.

+## Usage

 You'll have 10 seconds to answer each question.
 The quiz will keep track of your score and give you a final score at the end.
 Let's get started!

-## Usage

 To begin the quiz, simply click on the 'Start Quiz' button on the homepage.
 You will then be presented with a series of questions that you need to answer to the best of your ability.
 Each question is timed, and you will only have a limited amount of time to answer each one.
 Once you answer a question, you will be presented with the next one.